-This year Ara’s executive team led by Graham England (CEO) and supported by Andrew Ridley (CFO) and Robbie Thornhill (COO) have focused on delivering and improving our client experiences, and this Impact Report highlights many of these.
-The overall quality of services is extremely good and I would like to credit our managers and staff for their achievements and contributions.
-We have been innovative, effective, and above all caring.
+Ara’s executive team led by Graham England (CEO) and supported by Andrew Ridley, Robbie Thornhill and Helen Kovacs have focused on expanding, delivering and improving our client experiences.
+This Impact Report highlights many of these experiences.
+The quality of services is extremely good and I would like to credit our managers and staff for their achievements and contributions.
+We have been innovative, effective and above all caring.
 A big thank you to everyone who has helped this Charity have a lasting impact on somebody’s life.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 The _ga cookie, installed by Google Analytics, calculates visitor, session and campaign data and also keeps track of site usage for the site's analytics report.
 The cookie stores information anonymously and assigns a randomly generated number to recognize unique visitors.

 Installed by Google Analytics, _gid cookie stores information on how visitors use a website, while also creating an analytics report of the website's performance.
 Some of the data that are collected include the number of visitors, their source, and the pages they visit anonymously.